 This team assignment is worth 20% of your final grade.
 Teams of students will hand in a written case analysis report for one case.
-The assignment of teams to particular cases is done according to the procedure described in the Case Work Schedule Section on page 11 of this course outline.
+All the cases are selected from the Business K650 course pack.
+The assignment of teams to particular cases will be done once team composition is finalized.

 This report should not exceed 15 pages in length (double line spacing) inclusive of any exhibits and/or appendices but exclusive of the title page, table of contents, and executive summary page.
 In completing case reports, students are expected to make effective use of material in the case as well as other resources available from the web or specialized relevant journals.
 Your mark in this assignment will be based on how professional and comprehensive your case analysis report is.
 Reports are expected to be free of spelling and grammatical mistakes.
 All references must be included and properly cited.
 The evaluation form used in assessing case reports is available on the course website.

-Case reports must be handed in electronically through the course website before the beginning of class on the day the case is being presented3.
+Case reports must be handed in electronically through the course website before the beginning of class on the day the case is being presented.
 Case reports handed after the case has been presented and discussed in class will not be accepted and will receive a mark of zero.